 A Mind – Body approach is shown to be very effective for people suffering with PTSD.
-Our therapists have been trained in a number of approaches including; somatic transformation, mindfulness and experiential process work.
+Our therapists have been trained in a number of approaches including; somatic transformation, mindfulness, EMDR, Internal Family Systems, and experiential process work.

-Creative methods that use explore dreams, images, art work are used relationship dynamics to uncover unconscious material.
+Creative methods are useful to explore dreams, images, art work to uncover unconscious material.
 We work towards making the unconscious conscious, working through past traumatic experiences as they emerge in the present.